 Directions for syrup

 To make a syrup that can be used like any cold syrup as well as a winter treat when put on ice cream requires a bit more work.
-To make a basic syrup you add to a big pot all the ingredients and cover with water, boil then simmer the mix for hours until it has reduced down to about a quarter of its contents and strain.
+To make a basic syrup you add to a big pot all the ingredients and cover with water.
+Bring to a boil and then simmer the mix for several hours until it has reduced down to about a quarter of its contents and strain.
 Then add the sweetener and there it is.

-The Spruce tree has many medicinal uses, The sap that can be found year round on spruce trees and in green firewood can be used to soothe irritated skin and, when applied to cuts, helps healing and reduces the chance of infection.
+The Spruce tree has many medicinal uses, The sap that can be found year-round on spruce trees and in green firewood can be used to soothe irritated skin and, when applied to cuts, helps to heal and reduces the chance of infection.
 You are looking for new sap that has recently run from the wood of the tree.